-Postpartum depression is not the same as what is colloquially known as the “baby blues”.
-But that doesn’t mean that the baby blues aren’t as real as postpartum depression.
+Postpartum depression symptoms are not the same as what is colloquially known as the “baby blues”.
+But that doesn’t mean that the baby blues aren’t as real as postpartum depression, or that baby blues symptoms aren’t as pressing a concern.
 The birth of a child is a life-changing moment.
 It’s also overwhelming, incredibly grueling, and corresponds with a rapid shift in parental hormone levels.
 All of these things can contribute to feelings of high emotion, frustration, and irritability.
-But understanding how the underlying emotions are connected to postpartum depression and the baby blues can lead to much better mental health outcomes for everybody in the family.

 “Baby blues are very common, and occur in approximately 80 percent of postpartum periods,” explains Crystal Clancy, the executive director of community engagement for Pregnancy and Postpartum Support Minnesota, and the co-coordinator of the Minnesota Chapter of Postpartum Support International.
 “It can be helpful to let people know that this is ‘normal’ so that they can expect it.”